feloxyde/fatigue/README.md

 # Solution : Three class Framework

-In order to use the itoofut framework, only three classes, fairly fast, are to be known.
-It's use are somehow inspired from Pytest framework, where tests are implemented by deriving a test class.
+In order to use the fatigue framework, only two classes and two methods are to be known.
+It's use is somehow inspired from Pytest framework, where tests are implemented by deriving a test class.

-Especially, this framework is oriented toward ensuring debug is as simple as possible.
+Especially, this framework is oriented toward ensuring debug of the code is as simple as possible.

 ## ```Test```